-

 While "everyone" has understandably focused on the incoming and

-heavily-perspiring surface area of a player – depending upon the
+porous, and heavily-perspiring surface area of a player – depending

-potentially unpredictable weather conditions during a given game –
+upon the potentially unpredictable weather conditions during a given

-requires an entirely different protective layer.
-If all it takes is
+game – requires an entirely different protective layer.
+If all it

 but one unclean handshake (followed by touching your